easybuilders/easybuild-docs/docs/contributing.md

     - you cannot use `EASYBUILD_ROBOT_PATHS` to set the robot path as it is overridden in the alias `eb_devel`, and
-    - you cannot append in the default robot search path, with `--robot-paths`, as it overrides the `EASYBUILD_ROBOT_PATHS` environment option.
+    - you cannot append to the default robot search path, with `--robot-paths`, as it overrides the `EASYBUILD_ROBOT_PATHS` environment option.

     As a workaround,